timpaul/form-extractor-prototype/README.md

 - it can only process images of forms, not documents
 - it only extracts the question title, hint and type
 - you can't provide your own API key via the UI
+- you can't browse the folder of previous results

 ## How it works